Article 15 (film)

 The film is named after Article 15 of the Constitution of India, which prohibits discrimination on grounds of religion, race, caste, sex or birthplace.
-While not based on one specific event, the film is inspired by multiple real-life cases involving crimes driven by caste-based discrimination, including the 2014 Badaun gang rape allegations and 2016 Una flogging incident.
-Principal photography began on 1 March 2019 in Lucknow.
+While not based on one specific event, the film is inspired by multiple real-life cases involving crimes driven by caste-based discrimination, including the 2014 Badaun gang rape allegations.
+Principal photography began on 1 March 2019 in Lucknow..The film’s casting was directed by Vivek Yadav (Casting Director).
 The film's soundtrack was composed by Anurag Saikia, Piyush Shankar, Devin Parker and Gingger with lyrics written by Rashmi Virag, Shakeel Azmi, Slow Cheeta, Dee MC, Kaam Bhaari and SpitFire, and released under the banner Zee Music Company.

-Article 15 was the opening film for the 10th edition of London Indian Film Festival, premiering on 20 June 2019.
-It was theatrically released in India on 28 June 2019.
-The film received critical acclaim, with praise for its performances, direction, script, and sensitive portrayal of its subject matter, and grossed over 93.08 crore worldwide.

 Plot

 In the village of Laalgaon in Uttar Pradesh, two Dalit girls are seen trapped in a school bus by some men.
 Ayan Ranjan, a St. Stephen's College, Delhi graduate and an Indian Police Service officer, is assigned to Laalgaon as the Additional Superintendent of Police and is warmly welcomed by officers Brahmadatt Singh and Kisan Jatav.
-Ayan encounters various forms of caste discrimination as soon as he arrives in the village, and periodically shares what he observes to his wife, Aditi, over the phone.
+Ayan encounters various forms of caste discrimination as soon as he arrives in the village, and periodically shares what he observes with his wife, Aditi, over the phone.
 Local villagers come to Ayan's reception asking the officers to find the missing girls but are turned down.
-Ayan reunites with his college friend Satyendra Rai, who is also a state government employee, who behaves suspiciously throughout the night.
+At the gathering, Ayan runs into his college friend Satyendra Rai, also a state government employee, who behaves suspiciously throughout the night.